-Felines do lots of fascinating things, and the ‘loaf’ is among the most common.
-But like all kinds of cat body language, the cat loaf position has hidden meanings that you need to understand for your cat to thrive.
+Felines sit in lots of interesting positions, and the ‘loaf’ is among the most common.
+Like all cat body language, the cat loaf position has hidden meanings that it’s worth taking the time to understand.

-Cats loaf because it’s comfortable, and to keep warm.
+Cats loaf because it’s comfortable and to keep warm.
 They only do so when they feel reasonably safe.
-A loafing cat doesn’t feel comfortable enough to flop onto its side, but doesn’t feel nervous.
-Loafing is a comfortable compromise because your cat can quickly stand up.
-Your cat may also lie like this to protect one of its forepaws if it’s injured.
+A loafing cat doesn’t feel safe enough to flop onto its side but doesn’t feel nervous.
+Loafing is a compromise because your cat can quickly stand up.
+Your cat may also lay this way to protect one of its forepaws if it’s injured in some way.

-If you notice that your cat is loafing, it’s likely that it’s feeling happy and comfortable.
-But you should also learn why an unhappy cat might loaf.
+If you notice that your cat is loafing, it’s likely to be feeling good.
+However, learn why an unhappy cat might loaf.

 What Is Cat Loafing?

-A cat loaf is when a cat lies down in a particular way.
-It lies on its belly, and tucks its forepaws underneath its chest.
+A cat loaf is when a cat lies down in a certain way.
+It rests on its belly and tucks its forepaws underneath its chest.
 In some cases, you can still see the side of each paw.
 In other cases, you can’t see the paws at all.

 Cats of all ages do this, from kittens to older cats.
-If you observe your pet for a while, you will see your cat lying in a loaf position sooner or later.
+If you observe your cat for a while, you will see your cat lying in a loaf position sooner or later.

-There are different kinds of a loaf.
-One is where the cat’s paws are flat on the ground, side by side, and your cat is putting weight on them.
-Your cat might be half stood on its paws, or holding its paws in front of itself like the Sphinx.
+There are different kinds of loaf.
+One is where the paws are flat on the ground, side by side, and your cat puts weight on them.
+It might be half stood on its paws or holding its paws in front of itself like the Sphinx.

-The other kind is where its paws are folded, like you fold your arms.
+The other kind is where its paws are folded like you fold your arms.
 When your cat loafs like this, it lies on its belly and doesn’t put pressure on its paws.
-Both ways of lying are common.
+Both ways of lying down are common.